 Rafting: There are two themes in Rafting, FUN and TEAMWORK.
 As soon as we arrive at the put-in campers will have to work together to get down the river.
 Along the way rafters will learn about how rapids form, how to successfully guide a boat, and how to “read” a river, making sure to hit the biggest and best whitewater along the way!
 Not to mention being on (and in!) the water is a great way to beat the summer heat!

 SUP: We have taken all of the best parts of kayaking, canoeing, and rafting, and combined them into one activity, creating our Standup Paddleboarding aka “SUP” program!
-A day of SUPing will begin with basic SUP skills and techniques, and then potentially moving on to white water!
+A day of SUPing will begin with basic SUP skills and techniques, and then potentially move on to white water!
 Campers will progress to become comfortable and confident paddlers by the end of the day.
 During our SUP adventures we will play games, tackle challenges, and punch through some beautiful Potomac whitewater!

 Water Adventures: There’s no better way to beat the summer heat than by spending all day in the water!
 In Water Adventures, campers will participate in a variety of activities, all focused around Madeira’s beautiful riverfront property.
 Campers may find themselves fishing, canoeing, exploring nearby islands, navigating the river and taking time to enjoy the cool water.
 There’s also always time for a rope swing, or quick dip in Black Pond!